fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 }
 ```
 ② Call the custom procedure to compare locations and identify the nearest security guards
-③ Specify the nearest security guard by comparing the location information contained in _the AI camera data which is being stream processing_ and the location information in _the security guard data stored in Type_.
+③ Identify the nearest security guard by comparing the location contained in _the AI camera data in the stream_ and the locations in _the security guard data saved in Type_.
 ④ Store the latest location information of the security guards.